emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 The following are the basic classes that make up the MVC foundation.

-As previously mentioned, developers will be subclassing the interfaces `IResource` and `ICollection`, implementing the methods that are required.
+As previously mentioned, developers will be subclassing the interfaces `IResource` and `IResourceCollection`, implementing the methods that are required.

 #### The MVC Class Hierarchy